-UAT ensures that all staff, faculty, and students receive Title IX training.
-Students are advised of the policy each semester during orientation and publishes training materials in the Learning Management System for all students to review at the start of every semester.
-UAT employees complete a Title IX training upon hire and complete the training each year they are employed.
-Mandatory reporters receive additional training to handle the complex nature of how to report a grievance.
+UAT ensures that all UAT employees receive Title IX training.
+UAT employees complete Title IX training upon hire and complete the training each year they are employed.
+Mandatory Reporters receive additional training to handle the complex nature of how to report a grievance.

-Those who are involved with the Title IX process such as the Coordinator, Investigator, Hearing Officers, and Appeals Officer receive additional annual training as required.
+Those who are involved with the Title IX grievance process and Informal resolution process, including Title IX Coordinators, Investigators, and decision makers receive additional annual training as required.
 Training materials can be provided for review upon request.